paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

   -	[Introduction to Azure Container Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes).

 ## Create an ACS cluster ##
-You can create an **Azure Container Service Kubernetes** cluster using the [Azure CLI](https://azure.github.io/projects/clis/) and then use the [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) command line interface to run commands against the **Kubernetes** cluster on Azure.
+You can create an **Azure Container Service Kubernetes** cluster using the [Azure CLI](https://azure.github.io/projects/clis/) and then use the [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) command line interface to run commands against the **Kubernetes** cluster in Azure.
 For more information, see [Deploy a Kubernetes cluster in Azure Container Service](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-tutorial-kubernetes-deploy-cluster).

 The following batch script shows how you can create an **Azure Container Service Kubernetes** cluster.